Announcements

 This is your hub for the latest news and updates about our work at the Beyond Climate Collaborative.
 Watch this space for exciting announcements such as open applications for our courses, networks and beyond!

-Applications for the fourth annual International School on Climate Mobilities (ISCM) are now open.
-The deadline to apply is February 28th, 2025 at 11:59pm UTC.
+Applications for the fourth annual International School on Climate Mobilities (ISCM) are now closed.

 This year, the ISCM will welcome a maximum of 200 participants to enroll in the summer school.
 The 2025 programme will bring together more than forty leading experts to deliver lectures, convene rigorous seminars and share their first-hand experience of the impacts of climate change and related displacement over the course of seven weeks.
 Placing questions of differential vulnerability and environmental justice at the center, the ISCM unpacks topical themes related to climate and environmental (im)mobilities throughout weekly lecture and seminar sessions.